Easy 3-Ingredient Pie Crust

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-The secret to a good pie is never to break the golden rule: keep everything cold.
+1. The secret to a good pie is never to break the golden rule: keep everything cold.
 I won’t get too deep into the science of it all, but if you’re interested, check out How to make perfect pie crust with the power of science.
+I like to put all of my ingredients and tools in the freezer.

-Absolutely!
-Because it only stays fresh in the fridge for three days, I keep WAY too much of this dough tucked into my freezer, where it keeps for up to three months.
-(What can I say?
-I prefer to eat my fruits and veggies wrapped in flaky layers of pie crust.
-Judge me all you want.
-My life is delicious.)
-To prevent freezer burn, double wrap it in either plastic or beeswax and then keep it in a freezer-safe container.
+5. Because it only stays fresh in the fridge for 3 days, I keep WAY too much of this dough tucked into my freezer, where it keeps for up to 3 months.
+To prevent freezer burn, double-wrap it in either plastic or beeswax and then keep it in a freezer-safe container.
 Thaw it out in your fridge a day before you plan to use it.

 Side view of fully baked pie.